Prepositions of Place in English

 The word “into” is actually a preposition of movement, not location.
 It means something is moving into a space:

-Prepositions of Place in English Espresso English
+Prepositions in English - Into

 The word “into” implies movement.